geosolutions-it/MapStore2/docs/user-guide/catalog.md

 #### Advanced Settings

-* *Format*: the default image format for the layers added to the map (`png`, `png8`, `jpeg`, `vnd.jpeg-png` or `gif`).
+* *Format*: the default image format for the layers added to the map (`png`, `png8`, `jpeg`, `vnd.jpeg-png`, `vnd.jpeg-png8` or `gif`).
 The format configured through this option will be automatically used for all layers loaded from the involved catalog source (if not configured a default `image/png` is used).
 For layers already loaded on the map, it is possible to change the format through the [Layer Settings](https://mapstore.readthedocs.io/en/latest/user-guide/layer-settings/#display) tool as usual.

 * *Layer tile size*: it represents tile size (width and height) to be used for tiles of all layers added to the map from the catalog source (`256x256` or `512x512`).
 For layers already loaded on the map, it is possible to change the tile size through the [Layer Settings](https://mapstore.readthedocs.io/en/latest/user-guide/layer-settings/#display) tool as usual.